Billy Mitchell (gamer): Defamation lawsuits

 In 2020, Mitchell filed a lawsuit against YouTuber Ben Smith (known online as "Apollo Legend") over videos where Smith claimed Mitchell cheated in light of the high score disputes.
 The lawsuit was later settled, requiring Smith to remove videos relating to Mitchell and to refrain from discussing him further, and did not include any exchange of money.
 Smith later died by suicide in December 2020.

 From May to July 2021, Jobst posted videos in which, according to Mitchell, Jobst claimed that Mitchell's lawsuit was a "significant factor in Mr Smith taking his own life", and wrongly alleged that Smith had paid "a large sum of money" in a settlement to Mitchell.
 Jobst later published a retraction video in July 2021.
 In September 2021, Mitchell sued Karl Jobst for defamation due to his videos on Mitchell's lawsuit against Ben Smith as well as videos accusing Mitchell of cheating.
-Jobst defended himself and said he "never said Apollo Legend attributed anything to Billy Mitchell" and that although he "...felt it harmed Apollo in multiple ways ... my opinion was those negative impacts wouldn’t have helped his decision in the end".
-The Queensland court issued their verdict on April 1, 2025, awarding Mitchell $350,000, with the judge saying that Jobst had implied that Mitchell "in essence, hounded Apollo Legend to death", and that the videos "caused substantial additional damage to Mitchell's reputation and caused him distress".
+Jobst defended himself and said he "never said Apollo Legend attributed anything to Billy Mitchell" and that although he "...felt it harmed Apollo in multiple ways ... my opinion was those negative impacts wouldn't have helped his decision in the end".
+The Queensland court issued their verdict on April 1, 2025, awarding Mitchell $350,000 plus $40,000 in interest, also ordering Jobst to pay Mitchell's legal fees.
+While the judge accepted some of Jobst's counter arguments including that Mitchell had expressed joy when he incorrectly believed that Apollo Legend had died on an earlier occasion, it was ruled that Jobst had defamed Mitchell by implying "in essence, hounded Apollo Legend to death", and that the videos "caused substantial additional damage to Mitchell's reputation and caused him distress".
+Jobst could not cover the payment and raised $224,000 before filing for bankruptcy, of which it is estimated Mitchell received $150,000 after fees were deducted by the Australian Financial Security Authority.
+Mitchell's legal fees from suing Jobst were $686,671; he is accordingly estimated to have lost over $500,000 by pursuing the lawsuit.

+Jobst filed a defamation suit against Mitchell in the United States in April 2026, rising from claims from Jobst that Mitchell had made knowingly false statements in regards to Jobst's bankruptcy and crowd funding efforts in the wake of the April 2025 Queensland decision.